rickeynguyen/openai-observability/README.md

 - `GET /` → tiny dashboard
 - `GET /traces` → raw trace events with filters, pagination (cursor), and exports
 - `GET /latency_histogram` → quick histogram for a given endpoint/time window
+ - `GET /incidents` → optional incidents list (filtered by `?from`/`?to` epoch ms).
+Served from `public/incidents.json` if present.
+ - `GET /timeseries` → bucketed counts (ok/total) and latency percentiles for a window or absolute range.

 ## Cost & safety
 - Keep intervals modest (e.g., 60–180s).
 Most probes are tiny and deterministic.